comicrelief/storybook/README.md

 Minimally, only `type` and `subject` is required.

 #### Bugfix / patch
-When there are no breaking changes or no new features.
+When there are no breaking changes or adding no new features.
 When we are fixing bugs or styles.
 ```
 fix: A bug fix
 ```